yoonghan/React-Native-Scaffold/README.md

 4. *Redux-Thunk* - To modify but as of now redux thunk is used as there are async component from fetch.
 Replacable with custom middleware/react-saga/observable.
 5. *Folder structure* - A react pattern with folder as the name and index.js/tsx as the linked components.
 It's also one of organism pattern creation.
 6. *Functional Component* - All components created are React.SFC, except for PriceHistoryContainer(reason being it's storing a state for a switch).
-7. *Immutability* - Array modification are not reflected due to the same hash codes saved, use immutability-helper which can be viewed in BtcCurrentPrice.tsx.
+7. *Immutability* - Array modification are not reflected due to the same hash codes saved, use immer which the usage can be viewed in BtcCurrentPrice.tsx.
+8. *Custom Middleware* - Redux thunk was always an issue raised, hence the usage of redux middleware.
+Usage can be viewed in SampleFetch.tsx.